 The concept of limits of growth - how far we can go?
 The ecological concept of health, ecological public health - reshaping the conditions for good health.
 From demographic to democratic transitions to be addressed by public health; different DPSEEA models of environmental health assessment - conceptual framework of environmental health wellbeing.
 Environmental and Climate Change (CC), Burden of Diseases (DALY, YLL).
 Environment and health inequalities.
 Environment and health risk assessment studies.
-Environmental health indicators to assess health effects of Climate Change - threats to be reduced and opportunities to be adopted.
+Environmental health effects of Climate Change - threats to be reduced and opportunities to be adopted.
 Importance of the intersectoral work.
 Vulnerability, mitigation, and adaptation of the health sector.

-- 1.1 The basic concept of relationships between ecosystem, environmental degradation, pollution, and human health. - 1.2 The dependence of human health on local and global ecological systems and the context of policies, practices and beliefs required to address global environmental changes (such as climate change, biodiversity loss and resource depletion). - 1.3 The impact of major driving forces like industrialization, transport , rapid population growth and of unsustainable and inequitable consumption on important resources essential to human health including air, water, sanitation, food supply and living/housing and know how these resources vary across world regions.
+1.1 The basic concept of relationships between ecosystem, environmental degradation, pollution, and human health.

+1.2 The dependence of human health on local and global ecological systems and the context of policies, practices and beliefs required to address global environmental changes (such as climate change, biodiversity loss and resource depletion).

+1.3 The impact of major driving forces like industrialization, transport, rapid population growth and of unsustainable and inequitable consumption on important resources essential to human health including air, water, sanitation, food supply and living/housing and know how these resources vary across world regions.

+1.4 The interactions between inadequate clean water supplies and good sanitation and diarrheal and parasitic diseases.

+1.5 The effects of air pollution on acute and chronic lung, cardiovascular disease and other systems diseases.

-- 2.1 Use an ecological public health model within a specific social-economic context to discuss how global forces impact health aiming to improve the promotion of health and management of environment and health risks and effects. - 2.2 Applying the basic methods for Environment and Health Impact Assessment (EHIA) - 2.3 Analyse the effects of air pollution on acute and chronic lung, cardiovascular disease and other systems diseases - 2.4 Analyse the interactions between inadequate clean water supplies and good sanitation and diarrheal and parasitic diseases. - 2.5 Analyse the relationship between the availability of adequate nutrition, potable water and sanitation and risk of communicable and chronic diseases.
+2.1 Use an ecological public health model within a specific social-economic context to discuss how global forces impact health aiming to improve the promotion of health and management of environment and health risks and effects.

+2.2 Applying the basic methods for Environment and Health Impact Assessment (EHIA)

+2.3 Analyse the relationship between the availability of adequate nutrition, potable water, and sanitation and the risk of communicable and non-communicable diseases.

-- 2.6 Analyse the relationship between environmental pollution and cancers (air pollution, Radon and lung cancer; benzene and leukaemia etc.). - 2.7 Analyse the relationship between Climate change and human health. - 2.8 Communicate the environment and health risks and inform the public how the driving forces like globalisation and others affects environment and health inequalities within and between countries. - 2.9 Develop the skills to provide evidence based support to policy makers in order to mitigate the effects of global environmental change on health.
+2.4 Analyse the relationship between environmental pollution and cancers (air pollution, Radon and lung cancer; benzene and leukaemia etc.).

+2.5 Communicate the environment and health risks and inform the public how the driving forces like globalisation and others affects environment and health inequalities within and between countries.

+2.6 Develop the skills to provide evidence based support to policy makers in order to mitigate the effects of global environmental change on health.